UniMelb-Day-Lab/Pmalariae_Microsat_PCR/README.md

 * storage at 4°C

 ### Capillary electrophoresis
-For the capillary electrophoresis, four pools with the fluorescently labeled round-two PCR products were prepared for each _P. malariae_ isolate, as descibed below.
+For the capillary electrophoresis, four pools with the fluorescently labeled round-two PCR products were prepared for each _P. malariae_ isolate, as descibed below (see Table 4).

 These pools were then sent to the [Australian Genome Research Facility](https://www.agrf.org.au) (Melbourne, AU) where capillary electrophoresis was performed on an Applied Biosystems 3730xl DNA analyser with a 50m array and POP-7 polymer (ThermoFisher Scientific) and the size standard LIZ500.